zoffixznet/perl6.party/post/The-Hot-New-Language-Named-Rakudo.md

 entirely new language.

 I'm under no delusion that merely changing the name would instantly make everyone love the language.
-There are still performance problems to takle.
+There are still performance problems to tackle.
 More bugs to fix.
 More documentation and tests to write.
-All these things need humans to work on them and humans care about *perception.* The assumption that humans will start to use Rakudo simply because it's a better product just does not match reality.
+All these things need humans to work on them and humans care about *perception.* The assumption that many humans will start using Rakudo simply because it's a better product just does not match reality.

 It would be beneficial to change the perception of the Rakudo language.